 The Hellenic Parliament is also called the Parliament of the Hellenes or Greek Parliament and it is located in the old Royal Palace at the Syntagma Square.

-Most of the tourists go there to see the changing guards (that is like the English one).
-It is very particular to see those guards wearing typical clothes and marching in slow motion.
+Most tourists go there to see the changing guards (like the English ones).
+Seeing those guards wearing typical clothes and marching in slow motion is very particular.

 Opening Times: you can see them there all-day

 Plaka is my favourite area in Athens.
 It is the oldest area of the city and is located northeast of the Acropolis and has a charming little town feeling.